THE BEST ONLINE BIKE STORE RANKINGS

 First, because import fees are imposed by customs rather than stores, it’s not something I can use to compare stores.
 Second, because each country imposes import duties and taxes differently, at different rates, only above a certain declared product value, and irregularly or infrequently, it is difficult to include import charges in a rating system even when comparing stores based in one country versus another.

-First, the better stores work with shippers who have figured out how to work with customs to minimize or avoid charges.
-For example, some stores will break up sales and shipments of high priced items (like your front and rear wheels) or declare shipment values that are below the level that triggers customs involvement.
+First, the better online bike stores and places to buy bike parts online work with shippers who have figured out how to work with customs to minimize or avoid charges.
+For example, some stores will break up sales and shipments of high-priced items (like your front and rear wheels) or declare shipment values that are below the level that triggers customs involvement.
 You can do this too by keeping the total invoice on the items you purchase on any order below the amount that will trigger import charges.

 Here’s an example.
 Say you live in the United States like I do and want to buy a wheelset that retails for $1200 at a local bike shop in the US.
 Let’s say the same wheelset sells for $1000 including delivery from an online store in the UK, a discount level that is typical of the difference between a local bike shop in the US and a good online store in the UK.